 So some useful advice.
 Getting from the Airport (Henada in my case) to central Tokyo is easiest by Monorail and then Metro to Tokyo central station.
-By taxi to the city centre will take too long, the Mono rail/metro option will only take about 20 minutes to get to Tokyo station, the metro is easy to use, is cheap, a 20 minute journey will cost about £1.00.
-As well as names all the stations have numbers and on the platform there are notices displaying station directions so one is less likely to go the wrong way, that old trick.
+By taxi to the city centre will take too long, the Monorail/metro option will only take about 20 minutes to get to Tokyo station, the metro is easy to use, is cheap, a 20 minute journey will cost about £1.00.
+As well as names, all the stations have numbers and on the platform there are notices displaying station directions so one is less likely to go the wrong way, that old trick.
 The metro opens at 0530 and run until 2300 or so.

 Taxis are plentiful, you pay the exact fare and don’t tip, tipping generally doesn’t happen in Japan, which makes life easier.
-Of note, taxi rear doors open and close automatically, once again its that great service culture.
+Of note, taxi rear doors open and close automatically, once again it's that great service culture.

 It's been a delight to be here on business.
 Tokyo is a modern city (the US Air Force flattened most of bit in the latter months of the war) and works well.
-Its clean, doesn’t feel very crowded (but suspect I have got lucky) and everyone is so polite, yes there is quite a bit of bowing that goes on and I have learnt that you either bow or shake hands but don’t do both, an error which President Obama made on greeting the Emperor a year back.
-It's summer, luckily not too hot this week but it was 35c + last week with rampant humidity.
-Sensibly jackets are generally not worn in the summer nor are ties but for a formal business meetings its best to wear a suit jacket or blazer.
+It's clean, doesn’t feel very crowded (but suspect I have got lucky) and everyone is so polite, yes there is quite a bit of bowing that goes on and I have learnt that you either bow or shake hands but don’t do both, an error which President Obama made on greeting the Emperor a year back.
+It's summer, luckily not too hot this week but it was 35c plus last week with rampant humidity.
+Sensibly, jackets are generally not worn in the summer nor are ties but for formal business meetings it's best to wear a suit jacket or blazer.